On any given day, the Atlanta Beltline trail welcomes runners, walkers, bikers, skateboarders and spectators.

-Stroll past murals, tiny doors and even piano installations while cruising the Beltline.
+Stroll past murals, tiny doors and official and unofficial installations while cruising the Beltline.
 Art is found throughout the entirety of the Beltline.
 A chunk of that art you'll find throughout the 2.5 miles of the Eastside Trail - basically a walkable, outdoor museum.
 The trail showcases the work of hundreds of performers, visual artists and musicians.
 By yourself or with company, experience the vibrancy and diversity coming from the artist's work.
 Materials you'll most likely see range from metals, kinetic cubes, photography displays and movable puppetry.

 Arboretum walking tour:

 Looking for something more fast-paced?
 The Beltline is accessible by more than just foot; grab a bicycle and go.
 If you don't own a bike, you can purchase or rent one from Atlanta Bicycle Barn.
-They offer hourly rates (if you're short on time) as well as a $20 daily flat rate.

 Once you grab your bike, pedal faster to the bar or farther away from town; the choice is yours.
 If you're one of those who would rather get to the bar in a jiffy, the Eastside Trail (Piedmont Park to Irwin Street/Krog Street Market) is the most developed.